-- A. Present programming in keeping with BSA standards. - B. Provide an adequate number of instructors/guides with verified qualifications. - C. Use equipment that is safe, age-appropriate, and in good repair. - D. Provide evidence that they meet or exceed BSA insurance requirements. - E. Meet or exceed the requirements outlined in the Guide to Safe Scouting. - F. If outside vendor personnel will remain at the camp overnight, will be present regularly at the camp, or will have unsupervised contact with camp participants, the camp must either conduct criminal background checks on such personnel or obtain a written certification from the vendor that such personnel have received a criminal background check.
+- A. Present programming in keeping with BSA standards. - B. Provide an adequate number of instructors/guides with verified qualifications. - C. Use equipment that is safe, age-appropriate, and in good repair. - D. Provide evidence that they meet or exceed BSA insurance requirements. - E. Meet or exceed the requirements outlined in the Guide to Safe Scouting. - F. If outside vendor personnel will remain at the camp overnight, will be present regularly at the camp, or will have unsupervised contact with camp participants, the camp must: - Either conduct criminal background checks on such personnel or obtain a written certification from the vendor that such personnel have received a criminal background check meeting BSA's minimum requirements; and - 2.
+Verify that the outside vendor personnel have completed either BSA's Youth Protection Training or received equivalent youth protection training meeting BSA's minimum requirements. - G. Additional guidelines for specific programs: - 1.
+Scuba contractors shall also comply with the requirements of Standard PS-203. - 2.
+Transportation contractors shall also comply with the requirements of Standard PS-216.